 For K450 and K550 go to settings menu, then auto off or energy saving option, just uncheck the little box next to enable option.
 Don’t forget to press save to confirm.

-If auto off/energy saving mode are disabled but your brewer still turns off on its own, contact customer service.
+If auto off/energy saving mode is disabled but your brewer still turns off on its own, please contact Customer Service.